|Item||Loan Period (Days)||Limit|

 Items will be renewed automatically.
 Renewals will be processed automatically on eligible items 2 days prior to the item's due date.
 The Due Date reminder will indicate which items, if any, have been renewed for you.
 You may renew your own items in the library, via the online catalog or by calling Customer Connect at 314-994-3300.

 Materials normally issued for 14 days are issued for 28 days to customers receiving Homebound Service.
 Homebound customers may borrow DVDs and video games for 14 days.
 All items may be renewed twice unless there are requests on the title or they are part of the Bestseller collection.
 Interlibrary Loan service is not available to Homebound customers.
 No overdue fines are charged but Homebound customers are responsible for damaged and lost materials.
 Please see the Homebound Service page for additional information.

 You may return SLCL materials to any branch or bookmobile regardless of where they were checked out.
 Book drops are open 24 hours a day at Headquarters and all branches.

 SLCL distributes overdue notices as a courtesy.
-Failure to receive an overdue notice does not exempt a cardholder from responsibility for overdue fines.
-You will be notified by email two days before items are due.
-A second notice will be emailed when items are 29 days past due.
-At 45 days overdue, a paper bill will be mailed, and the full cost of the item will appear on your account.
+Failure to receive an overdue notice does not exempt a cardholder from responsibility for replacement fees.
+A due date reminder will be emailed 2 days before items are due.
+An overdue notice will be emailed when items are 3 days past due.
+A second overdue notice will be emailed when items are 7 days overdue.
+On most material that is 14 days overdue, a charge for the price of the item will appear on your account and an email sent informing you of the charge.
+A printed bill will be sent by mail to you when an item is 45 days overdue.
 If you subsequently return the item, only the applicable fine will be charged.
 A $5 handling fee will be charged for each Lost & Paid refund.
-Accounts with a balance of $25 and more that are past due for 60 days will be referred to a collection agency.
+Accounts with a balance of $250 and more that are past due for 60 days will be referred to a collection agency.

 Lost & Paid